 - exercising to help reduce stress and improve your mood

-You may find relaxation through music, art, or meditation.
+You may find relaxation through music or meditation.
 Whatever it is, find something that reduces your stress and helps you relax.
-Seek professional help if you can’t control stress on your own.
+Consider seeking help from a professional if you can’t manage stress on your own.

 Kids have the most social contact, which puts them at high risk for carrying and transmitting germs.
-Playing with fellow students, playing on dirty playground equipment, and picking up objects from the ground are just a few instances where germs can be spread.
+Playing with fellow students, playing on playground equipment, and picking up objects from the ground are just a few instances where germs can be contracted.

-If you find that you’re getting sick all the time, look closely at your habits and environment; the cause could be right in front of you.
-Once you know what’s making you sick, you can take steps to improve your health, whether it’s by talking to your doctor or making some lifestyle changes.
+If you’re always getting sick, look closely at your habits and environment.
+Once you know what’s making you sick, you can take steps to improve your health, whether by talking with a doctor or changing your diet and routine.